source-repo/use-reactive/README.md

 ## createReactiveStore

-The `createReactiveStore` function provides a globally shared reactive state using React Context and `useReactive`.
+The `createReactiveStore` function provides a globally shared reactive state using a React context and `useReactive`.
 It allows components to access and modify a reactive state object while ensuring updates trigger re-renders.

 ### Usage